What is “Freedom of Information”?

 - Release none of the documents you requested.

-This time limit only applies if your request is sufficiently clear for the Freedom of Information Officer to process it and the application fee has been paid or waived.
+This time limit only applies if your request is sufficiently clear for the Freedom of Information Officer to process it and the application fee has been paid.

 If you are not happy with the decision: